justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-low-stock-activity/README.md

     STARTED com.acme.j1e4.impl_1.0.0
     ```

-1. Verify that the example new low stock activity was added.
+1. Verify that the example low stock activity was added.
 Open your browser to `https://localhost:8080` and navigate to _Control Panel_ → _Commerce_ → _Products_.
 Then, for any product, click _Edit_ within its menu.
 If necessary, you can add a product to do this with (see [Creating a Simple Product](../../../user-guide/catalog/creating-and-managing-products/product-types/creating-a-simple-product/README.md) for help).

    From there, navigate to _Configuration_.
 On this screen, under the _Low Stock Action_ dropdown, the new activity ("Log a warning message") will be present.